csorianot/godmc_wiki/Run-meQTL-analysis.md

     qsub submit_mqtl.sh

-it will create a batch of 100 jobs, each running with the variable `$PBS_ARRAYID` set to a value between 1-100.
+it will create a batch of 100 jobs, each running with the variable `$PBS_ARRAYID` set to a value between 1-100, and each specific job using 16 threads.